 Approximately half of our liposuction and body contouring patients are male, and we’ve found that it often comes as a surprise to patients that most forms of gynecomastia can be treated with liposuction, alone.

-At our practice, Dr. Neinstein tends to use different types of energy in gynecomastia surgery.
-More specifically, he uses Vaser or ultrasound liposuction along with plasma skin tightening because we have found this approach achieves the most predictable gynecomastia surgery results with minimal downtime and virtually no scarring.
+Dr. Neinstein uses different types of energy in gynecomastia surgery.
+More specifically, he uses ultrasound or Vaser treatment for gynecomastia liposuction, along with plasma skin tightening.
+We have found this approach achieves the most predictable results with minimal downtime and virtually no scarring.

 Below we’ve gone into depth about what gynecomastia is, how it is caused, and how it can be treated.

 What is Gynecomastia?

 All men have breast tissue; many people do not realize this, but it’s completely normal.
 In addition, there are three times in a man’s life when they have more breast tissue than normal.

 - The first time is at birth.
 When men are born they have extra estrogen from their mother, so technically, newborns have gynecomastia.
 Breast tissue in men and women is hormonally sensitive so as testosterone starts to outweigh the estrogen the tissue shrinks.